dinoboy197/CarND-Advanced-Lane-Lines/writeup.md

 I used two methods of identifying lane lines in a thresholded binary image and fitting with a polynomial.
 The first method identifies pixels by a naive sliding window detection algorithm; the second method identifies pixels by starting with a previous line fit as a starting point.
 Both methods use common code in [`fit_lane_line_polynomials()`](https://github.com/dinoboy197/CarND-Advanced-Lane-Lines/blob/master/find_lanes.py#L221-L272) to pick the method to use, and fall back to naive sliding window search if the previous line fit does not perform.

 In the first method, [`fit_lane_line_polynomial()`](https://github.com/dinoboy197/CarND-Advanced-Lane-Lines/blob/master/find_lanes.py#L126-L180), the thresholded binary image is scanned on nine individual horizontal slices of the image.
 Slices start at the bottom and move up, selecting from the nearest to farthest point on the road.
-In each slice, a box starts at the horizontal location with the most highlighted pixels, and moves to the left or right at each step "up" the image based where most of the highlighted pixels in the box are detected, with some constraints on how far to the right the image can move and how big the windows are.
+In each slice, a box starts at the horizontal location with the most highlighted pixels, and moves to the left or right at each step "up" the image based where most of the highlighted pixels in the box are detected, with some constraints on how far to the left or right the image can move and how big the windows are.
 Any pixels caught in each sliding window are used for a 2nd degree polynomial curve fit.
 This method is performed twice for each image, to attempt to capture both left and right lanes.

 Here is an example of a thresholded binary with sliding windows and polynomial fit lines drawn over:

 ![alt text][polynomial_fit]

 In the second method, [`fit_lane_line_polynomial_with_previous_fit()`](https://github.com/dinoboy197/CarND-Advanced-Lane-Lines/blob/master/find_lanes.py#L183-L218), two previous polynomial fit lines are used (likely taken from a previous frame of video) to generate a "channel" around the line with a given margin.
 Only highlighted pixels in the "channel" around the line are used for the next fit line.
-This method can ignore more noise that the first method would be subject to; this can come in particularly useful in areas of shadow or many yellow or white areas in the image that are not lane lines.
+This method can ignore more noise than first method; this comes in particularly useful in areas of shadow or many yellow or white areas in the image that are not lane lines.
 This method can also fail if no pixels are detected in the "channel" around the previous line.

 Here is an example of a thresholded binary with previous fit channels and polynomial fit lines drawn over: